mjdecker/mjdecker.github.io/_syllabi/advanced-software-engineering.md

 Paper presentations will be 20 minutes and graded on content, style, and technique.
 Presentations must be the student's own work and provide a means to facilitate discussion.
 Students will make 2 – 3 paper presentations during the term.
 Students who are presenting will receive full credit towards discussion participation for that paper.

 #### Scholarly Reviews ####
-Periodically, 2-3 times, throughout the semester, students will assigned to review one of the papers for a given week.
+Periodically, 2-3 times, throughout the semester, students will be assigned to review one of the papers for a given week.
 A review format will be provided, students are to upload their review in the provided format by Sunday 23:59 the week the papers are assigned.
 Between students assigned the same paper, a discussion will be held on the merits/demerits of the paper with a final determination if the paper would be acceptable for publication.

 Discussion will close Saturday at 23:59 the week the papers are assigned.